DNA64/MegaNTR/README.md

  - 3.3
  - 3.6

 5.)
-Once you're back at the home menu open supported game, the upper screen should flash green for a moment, once it's loaded press select to access the cheat menu.
+Once you're back at the home menu launch any supported game title, the upper screen should flash green for a moment, once it's loaded press select to access the cheat menu.

 ### FAQ
 Coming soon...

+### Known Issues

+- System crashes when exiting game.
+- Both the upper and lower screens will at times display garbage output.